iangreenleaf/blog_house/_drafts/the-attic-door.md

 If I got a door all the way installed only to discover that it couldn't open more than a couple inches before crunching into the ceiling, I'd be pretty hosed.
 The corner of the door traces an arc as it opens, so if it gets far enough into the swing it will be pulled further away from the ceiling... but it needs to stay clear of the ceiling far enough for the curve of the arc to balance out the inward angle of the doorway.
+And if you're getting really precise, you have to consider that the pivot point isn't actually the edge of the door, but a point in the hinge, a fraction of an inch behind the face of the door itself.
 The mathematics of the situation seemed effectively impossible to work out, so I did the next best thing: a paper prototype!
 I traced the funny dog-eared door shape onto a big piece of cardboard and cut it out to serve as a placeholder door.
 Then I held this up and tried to keep the "hinge" side fixed in place while swinging it back and forth to simulate opening and closing the door.